-Video Topic: What to Look for Around Town 1) When or where would students encounter stormdrains?
-School, home, park/playground, shopping center 2) What do the students possibly think goes down them?
+Video Topic: 1) When or where would students encounter stormdrains?
+2) What do the students possibly think goes down them?
 Have they ever seen something go down them?
 3) What is the location (home, school, library, playground, shopping center) for this video?
-Home or an appartment complex 4) What is the motivation in this scenario for the student's curiosity in the stormdrain?
+4) What is the motivation in this scenario for the student's curiosity in the stormdrain?
 What is drawing their attention to it?
-Leaking oil, grass clippings in curb, dog poop on ground, paint spill 5) What is the timeframe (time of day, season, holiday)?
-Spring?
+5) What is the timeframe (time of day, season, holiday)?
 6) Who is there (students, parents, teachers, pets)?
-Kids walking their dog, landscaping crew, mechanic, homeowner, and Rain Drop 7) What is the problem?
-Kids are walking their dog and encounter issues such as motor oil leaking, a paint spill by a homeowner, grass clippings in the curb, and their dog taking a poo .
+7) What is the problem?
 8) How can the students, and adults, respond to the problem?
 9) What resources would you recommend for this video (Freddy the Fish, Trash Free Texas)?
 10) Additional Vocabulary: